simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 ### Themes

 Pretty much everything can be customized, down to the look & feel.
-Like [its creator](https://en.wikipedia.org/wiki/Justin_Frankel){:target="_blank" rel="noopener"}‘s first successful software, **Winamp**, REAPER supports themes.
+Like [its creator](https://en.wikipedia.org/wiki/Justin_Frankel)‘s first successful software, **Winamp**, REAPER supports themes.
 Though it’s not my main interest, there are plenty of excellent (and awful) [skins](https://stash.reaper.fm/tag/Themes) out there.

 ### Scripts & macros